backdoer/data-structures/assignments/ds_presentation/README.md

 # Mid-Semester Project

-Use an principle from 537 (array, list, circular list, etc.) in a real-world case.
+Use a principle from 537 (array, list, circular list, etc.) in a real-world case.
 Ideally, this should be a consulting or other project you are working on.
 If you have previously solve a problem like this, update it with the principles you've learned in this class.
 Be sure your problem does the following:

 * Adresses a real-world, interesting problem.
 Solves it elegantly.
 * Cleverly showcases a principle from this class: stack, queues, a sorting algorithm, a searching algorithm, recursion, etc.